voshond/openmw-takeall/README.md

 ### Features

--   Take all items from a container by pressing a hotkey (default: K)
+-   Take all items from a container by pressing a hotkey (default: R)
 -   Automatically detects the container you're looking at
 -   Configurable detection range
 -   Optional notifications